commandops/commandops.github.io/posts/lua-scoring-example.md

 ScenEdit_SetScore(side, currentScore, unit.name.. " ("..unit.classname.."
 Sub Type: "..unit.subtype.." ) Destroyed - Points:  "..points)
 ```

-The SetScore function takes in 2 or 3 arguments, the 3rd one is optional - the reason for the score change, above I have that showing some extra info about the unit causing the score change.
+The SetScore function takes in 2 or 3 arguments, the 3rd one is optional (the reason for the score change) above I have that showing some extra info about the unit causing the score change.

 The print function is not required, but will show in the luahistory log which is quite handy.